1: CRITERIA FOR DEADLY FORCE AND ENFORCEMENT OUTLINE

-An immediate threat to life exists when an individual possesses the means to cause mortal harm, (1) and where there is no step for action that can be taken prior to an action that can cause death.
+An immediate threat to life exists when an individual possesses the means to cause mortal harm, (1) and where there is no point for action to be taken prior to an action that can cause death.
 (2).

 Identification of Weapon

 (1): Does the individual who is to become the subject of deadly force possess the means to cause mortal harm?
 A definite identification of a weapon capable of inflicting mortal damage must be made in order to establish that the individual is possessed of the means to end life.
 The key words are definite identification, as the shooting of unarmed men is often attributed to benign objects, everything from sandwiches to wallets.
 A definite identification of a weapon can only be made of an actual weapon.
 The only exception, is an item that is intended to appear as a weapon, such as a toy gun, pellet gun, etc. If a suspect is in possession of an item intended to appear as a weapon, the suspect assumes the risk of a positive identification being made.

 Becoming Immediate and Distinction of Weapons

 (2): The second aspect of the criteria can be thought of as the relationship between the suspect and the weapon, and the weapon and the environment.
 Weapons can be classified as being either ballistic(A), non-ballistic(B), or mechanical(C).